 scout and nimble I home bunch

-As mentioned earlier, tall and narrow mirrors paired with side sconces bring balance to taller ceilings and suite a classic modern design style.
+As mentioned earlier, tall and narrow mirrors paired with side sconces bring balance to taller ceilings and suit a classic modern design style.
 Vice versa, you could pair rectangular mirrors with ceiling pendants above for an overall modern take just like the image above (right), which pairs minimalistic black framed mirrors with black and white pendants.

 You can easily enhance your bathroom decor by using these simple tips.
 And don't be afraid to get creative with unique mirrors and lighting styles!
 If you're planning on updating or renovating your bathroom make sure to reach out or book a free consultation call for a little more guidance.
 Stay in the loop and subscribe down below for more decor DIY friendly tips and tricks!